ReFloat: Low-Cost Floating-Point Processing in ReRAM for Accelerating Iterative Linear Solvers: Introduction

 \section{Introduction}

-With the impending end of Moore's Law~\cite{waldrop2016chips} and Denard scaling~\cite{frank2001device}, general-purpose computing platforms such as CPUs and GPUs will no longer benefit from integrating more and more cores~\cite{hadi2011darksilicon}.
-Thus, the domain-specific architectures are critical for improving performance and energy efficiency of various applications.
-Rather than relying on conventional CMOS technology, the emerging non-volatile memory technology such as resistive random access memory (ReRAM) is considered as a promising candidate for implementing processing-in-memory (PIM) accelerators \cite{bojnordi2016memristive,chi2016prime,shafiee2016isaac, song2017pipelayer,song2018graphr,feinberg2018enabling,imani2019floatpim,hu2016dot,yang2019sparse,ji2019fpsa,ankit2019puma} that can provide orders of magnitude improvement of computing efficiency.
-Specifically, ReRAM can both store data and perform in-situ matrix-vector multiplication (MVM) operations in analog domain.
+With the diminishing gain of Moore's Law~\cite{waldrop2016chips} and the end of Dennard scaling~\cite{frank2001device}, general-purpose computing platforms such as CPUs and GPUs will no longer benefit from shrinking transistor size or integrating more cores~\cite{hadi2011darksilicon}.
+Thus, domain-specific architectures are critical for improving the performance and energy efficiency of various applications.
+Rather than relying on conventional CMOS technology, the emerging non-volatile memory technology such as resistive random access memory (ReRAM) is considered as a promising candidate for implementing processing-in-memory (PIM) accelerators \cite{bojnordi2016memristive,chi2016prime,shafiee2016isaac, song2017pipelayer,song2018graphr,feinberg2018enabling,imani2019floatpim,hu2016dot,yang2019sparse,ji2019fpsa,ankit2019puma,li2018reram} that can provide orders of magnitude improvement of computing efficiency.
+Specifically, ReRAM can store data and perform in-situ matrix-vector multiplication (MVM) operations in the analog domain.
 Most current ReRAM-based accelerators focus on machine learning applications, which can accept a low precision, e.g., less than 16-bit fixed-point, thanks to the quantization in deep learning \cite{gupta2015deep,courbariaux2015binaryconnect,hubara2017quantized,li2016ternary,han2015deep}.